Entity indexer concurrency¶

 data = {k: {kk: list(vv) for kk, vv in v.items()} for k, v in self.index.items()}

-The indexer defers persistence to avoid thrashing on disk during burst writes:
+The indexer batches writes to avoid thrashing disk during burst indexing:

 def _schedule_flush(self) -> None: